justinchoi001/liferay-learn-0/docs/en/06-manage-and-optimize/02-application-metrics.markdown

 ## Advanced Application Metrics On Production

-To conduct deeper and more advanced monitoring on the production environment, click the *Advanced* tab to access your [Dynatrace](https://www.dynatrace.com/) dashboard.
-There you can check things like log trails and create custom dashboards.

-The following requirements have to be met first:
+Before using the Dynatrace advanced monitoring features, the following requirements have to be met first:

 1. A Dynatrace account has been created.
 1. The Dynatrace secret `token` and `tenant` values have been generated.